 Popularised ‘Sutton’s Law‘ (Dock’s Law) – if ‘the money‘ resides in a specific diagnostic test, then that test should be conducted immediately instead of several steps into a general algorithm

 - Born 1898 Ann Arbor, Michigan

-- 1923 – Rush Medical College in Chicago
+- 1923 – Graduated from Rush Medical College in Chicago

-- Croix de Guerre for his service (volunteer ambulance driver) in France during World War I
+- Awarded Croix de Guerre for his service as a volunteer ambulance driver for the French army during World War I

 - Died October 17, 1990

 Go to the patient, because that’s where the diagnosis is.”
 [Dock’s Law]

 Aware of the thromboembolic complications caused by prolonged bed rest he recommended early ambulation.
 At a symposium at Cornell, he presented the topic “The abuse of bed rest”.
 Extensive work on atherosclerosis, diet and the ageing heart.

 Tactile fremitus has been used to describe precordial vibrations perceived in a tactile, rather than acoustic, manner.
 Students have been taught to instruct the patient to utter the number ‘99‘ to best elicit these vibrations.

 However this is a literal translation error from the original German “neun und neunzig.”
 This term uses a diphthong not found in “ninety nine,” but similar to “toy boat.”
 Research has shown this diphthong is essential to the characteristic of the sound useful for diagnostics.